smartface/sf-plugin-firebase/README.md

 crashlytics {
     enableNdk=true
 }
+ext.enableCrashlytics = false
 ```
 - Congrats you have just done Android configuration.

-*Note:  Firebase's Android & iOS libraries/zip will be placed to appropriate paths and specify the its configuration to `config/project.json`*
+*Note:  By post-install scripts, Firebase's Android & iOS libraries/zip will be placed to appropriate paths and specify the its configuration to `config/project.json`*

 ## API docs
 After initializing the Firebase, Firebase APIs can be used.